 Seoul Street Foods

-Imagine walking through the streets of Seoul — steam curling up from food carts, sizzling spices in the air, and the comforting sound of vendors calling out their specialties.
-In this class, we’re bringing that energy and flavor into our kitchen to celebrate Korea’s most iconic street foods.
+Imagine wandering through the lively streets of Seoul—steam rising from food carts, spices sizzling in the air, and vendors calling out their specialties.
+In this class, we’re bringing that same energy and flavor into our kitchen as we explore some of Korea’s most beloved street foods.

-We’ll start by rolling up our sleeves (literally) to make Kimbap, Korea’s colorful seaweed rice rolls.
-Ours will be packed with a savory mix of bulgogi-style beef, pickled radish and burdock root, krab, sautéed spinach and carrots, eggs and fish cake—each bite a perfect balance of texture and flavor.
+We’ll kick things off by rolling up our sleeves to make Kimbap, Korea’s vibrant seaweed rice rolls.
+Ours will be filled with a savory mix of marinated shiitake mushrooms, pickled radish and burdock root, krab, sautéed spinach and carrots, eggs, and fish cake—each bite offering a perfect balance of texture and flavor.

 This class is taught by Jee Hye Kang.
 Jee Hye grew up in the bustling city of Seoul, South Korea, and still has fond memories of day trips to the mountains and picnicking with family.
 In her career she’s focused on intentionally creating community through food.
 Her work at the Ballard Food Bank has given her a strong belief in the power of food in nourishing the body and mind.
 She also teaches at The Pantry.